-If you’re looking for an unforgettable trip that combines history, culture, and natural beauty, look no further than Havana.
-Here you’ll find it all right at your fingertips, while having the chance to explore one of the world’s great and undeniably most unique cities.
+If you’re looking for an unforgettable trip that combines history, culture, and natural beauty, look no further than Havana, Cuba.
+Here you’ll find it all right at your fingertips while having the chance to explore one of the world’s great and undeniably most unique cities.

-While some things have stayed the same in Havana, Cuba for decades, some things are changing fast: Havana restaurants pop up, open, and close again in just a few months, and things to do in Havana at night constantly evolve and change.
+While some things have stayed the same in Havana, Cuba for decades, some things are changing fast, making it challenging to plan a trip to Havana.

 However, you can just as easily spend five or more days exploring the city of Havana, before heading out to the rest of the country to explore favorite destinations like Viñales, Trinidad, Baracoa, and more.